bevacqua/cave/README.md

 # cave

-> Take critical css and remove it from your stylesheet
+> Remove critical CSS from your stylesheet after inlining it in your pages

 ## Install